jmgaya/frontend-code-test-sketch/README.md

 * A more restrictive **eslint configuration** (e.g. `debugger` is allowed).
 * Pre-commit hook which runs [eslint](https://eslint.org/) and [prettier](https://prettier.io/).
 This pretends to avoid commiting code that doesn't met our code standards (e.g. [husky](https://github.com/typicode/husky))
 * Bind **Left** and **Right** keyboard keys for a simple Artboard navigation.
-* Error scenario when artboard index is out of bounds for given document (e.g. `/document/Y8wDM/artboard/25`)
 * Error scenario in artboard route with invalid document (e.g. `/document/1/artboard/0`)
 * Avoid using texts without a **translation tool** for language localization.
 * Create a `constants/spacings` file, holding a well defined set of spacings our design follows (e.g. SPACING_S(12), SPACING_M(14), ...)